Things to do in Mendocino California and on the Mendocino Coast

 North Coast Brewing Co.
 Taproom, Restaurant & Bar

 We grabbed a quick lunch at the North Coast Brewing Co.
-Taproom, Restaurant & Bar in town, which was set up with a large tent in the parking lot because of COVID-19.
+Taproom, Restaurant & Bar in town.
 We enjoyed both the BBQ chicken salad we ordered and a cup of their chili.
 Joan also enjoyed one of their wheat beers.

 Accommodations – Inns Near Mendocino